 In some cases, the pain may not be immediate.
 If you wait to seek medical attention, it can negatively impact any compensation you may be entitled to receive.

-Lastly, you should consult an attorney who can determine whether or not you have the grounds to file a claim in order to receive compensation.
+Lastly, you should consult an Alabama industrial accident lawyer who can determine whether or not you have the grounds to file a claim in order to receive compensation.
 These particular cases involve various details that could either strengthen or damage your possible claim.

 What Rights Do Employees Have Under OSHA?